 - “We like the roaster but the auto functions shut down too early so we just use it on manual.”

 Is $350 too high a price to pay for a quality coffee bean roaster you can use at home?
 Definitely not!
 It’s the priciest of the roasters on our list, but it’s worth it if you want total control over the roasting process.
-Of course, you can find the latest discounts and prices here!

 Top Pick: Gene Cafe CBR-101 Home Coffee Roaster

 This roaster is designed to turn half a pound of green beans into fully toasted coffee ready to grind and brew in just 15 minutes.
 It’s a classic cylinder drum roaster, with a roast chamber fully visible so you can keep an eye on the progress of the beans.
-The little machine comes with multiple airflows and temperature settings, giving you total control over the roasting process.
+The little machine comes with multiple airflow and temperature settings, giving you total control over the roasting process.

 The roaster is good for small coffee shops or home use, as it can handle decent quantities of beans (8 ounces at a time).
 The speedy roasting ensures a fresh batch quickly.
 It’s also a very user-friendly, no-mess machine.
 The chaff collector is easy to empty, and there is a very limited amount of smoke produced by the roaster.